jupicklter/minescratch/README.md

 Hello.
 This is a test using Simple 3D using Turbowarp.
 A simple minecraft themed platform and stuff.
-If you use the code please credit me.
+If you use the code please credit the devs.

 CONTROLS:
 | WASD - Move |